Manchester to the Isle of Wight

 Cross County Trains operate approximately 1 direct train per hour from Manchester Piccadilly to Southampton Central station with the journey time taking as little as 4 hours 14 minutes.
 When connecting with Red Funnel's Red Jet Hi-Speed services to West Cowes, you can reach the Isle of Wight in under 5 hours.

 First and standard class coaches are available on the Southampton route and most trains offer a trolley buffet service and WiFi.
 All services are non-smoking.
-Cycles are carried subject to availability - see section on cycles below.
+Cycles are carried subject to availability.

 Manchester to the Isle of Wight by coach